codatio/codat-docs/docs/accounting-api/guides/bill-pay/run-demo-app-locally.md

 ---
 title: "Run the bill pay demo app locally"
 sidebar_label: "Run the app locally"
-description: "Prepare your Codat instance, choose an installation method, and run the demo app"
+description: "Learn how to set up the QuickBooks integration, configure Codat, and run the demo app on your local machine"
 ---

 ### 🚀 In this section, you will...

+- Set up Codat's QuickBooks Online integration
 - Configure Link to use the demo app's redirect URL
 - Install the demo app and run it on your local machine
+- Review the push history in the Codat Portal

 ### Prerequisites

+Before running the demo app locally:

 - In the Codat Portal, enable **Fetch on first link** for the Bills, Bill payments, and Companies data types.
 - Make sure that npm version 16.9.0 is installed on your machine.
-- Sign up for a QuickBooks Online account at <a href="https://quickbooks.intuit.com/" target="_blank">https://quickbooks.intuit.com</a>.
 - Set up the QuickBooks Online Sandbox integration in the Codat Portal (see the next section).

+If you haven't already, sign up for a QuickBooks Online account.

-###  Set up QuickBooks Online
+###  Set up the QuickBooks Online integration

-Set up the QuickBooks Online Sandbox integration to access a realistic set of example bills to use with the demo app.
+Start by setting up the QuickBooks Online Sandbox integration.
 For a detailed guide, see [Set up the QuickBooks Online integration](/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup).

 :::info Why QuickBooks Online?
 We've chosen QuickBooks Online for this demo guide because it provides easy access to sandbox data through a free trial account.
 You can use the demo app with a different integration that supports pushing Bill payments, such as Codat sandbox, if you prefer.